-Number of emergency admissions per 1,000 elderly, 75 years and older
+Emergency admissions – contacts per 1,000 inhabitants, 75 years and older

-Nationally, the number of emergency admissions for the elderly increased from 140,000 in 2015 to approximately 175,000 in 2024, an increase of 25%.
-This increase is due to a growing elderly population.
-The admission rate has remained stable at around 360 - 370 emergency admissions per 1000 elderly throughout the period from 2015 to 2024.
+Nationally, the number of emergency admissions for the elderly increased from 140,200 in 2015 to approximately 180,800 in 2025, an increase of 29%.
+This increase is due to an expanding elderly population.
+The admission rate has remained stable at around 360 - 370 emergency admissions per 1000 elderly throughout the period from 2015 to 2025.

-The variation between catchment areas has also been stable and quite modest throughout the period.
+The variation between catchment areas has also been stable and relatively modest throughout the entire period.
 The catchment areas of Bergen and Lovisenberg stand out with slightly higher rates than the national average.
-The catchment areas of Telemar and Sørlandet have had rates slightly lower than the national average throughout the period.
+The catchment areas of Telemark and Sørlandet have had rates slightly below the national average throughout the period.

-The stability in geographical variation may indicate that the observed differences are either due to differences in morbidity or stable structural factors such as hospital capacity or the distribution of functions between hospitals and municipal health services.
+The stability in geographical variation may indicate that the observed differences are either due to differences in morbidity or to stable structural factors, such as hospital capacity or the distribution of functions between hospitals and municipal health services.

 The analysis is based on activity data from the Norwegian Patient Register (NPR) for somatic specialist health services.
 The data includes activity in public hospitals and private hospitals that provide publicly funded services.